β¦ π 1 min, π 3 min

 return json_data

-for creating JSON
+JSON filecode_block for creating JSON files:import json

 def save_json_file(file_path: str, file_name: str, json_file_content: dict) -> None: